Bounds for Restricted Selections of Random Sets: Abstract

 \section{Abstract}

-We study restricted selection sets of random intervals in $\R^1$ defined on a non-atomic probability space.
-Given a random interval $Y=[y_L,y_U]$ and scalar constraints on the expectation or the median of admissible selections, we define the restricted selection set and establish its existence, basic structure and influence on bounding moments and quantiles.
-In particular, we give conditions under which any mean (or quantile) in the Aumann expectation range can be attained by a measurable selection.
-We characterize the induced ranges of means, medians, and event probabilities.
-The analysis is carried out in a minimal one-dimensional random-set framework inspired by the classical theory of Aumann integrals.
-We also outline extensions to higher-order moment and general quantile restrictions.
+We study constrained selection sets of random closed sets defined on a non-atomic probability space.
+Given a random interval $Y=[y_L,y_U]$ and scalar constraints on the expectation or the median of admissible selections, we characterize the restricted selection set and establish sharp bounds on the attainable ranges of means, medians, and event probabilities.
+In particular, we give conditions under which every value in the Aumann expectation range is realized as the mean of a measurable selection, and we obtain explicit formulas for the extremal expectations under median and higher-moment restrictions via rearrangement and convex-duality arguments.
+We further show that the selection set of any random compact convex set in $\R^d$ can be approximated in $L^1$ by selection sets of disjoint unions of random cubes, each of which decomposes coordinate-wise into one-dimensional interval selection problems.
+This gives us an approximation-based reduction of constrained selection problems for random compact convex sets in $\R^d$.